-Chinese courier ZTO sued for "untrue statements" in $1.4 billion U.S. IPO
+Chinese courier ZTO sued for 'untrue statements' in $1.4 billion U.S. IPO

 "ZTO used a system of 'network partners' to handle lower-margin pickup and delivery services, while maintaining ownership of core hub operations.
 By keeping the 'network partners' businesses off its own books, the company was able to exaggerate its profit margins to investors," it said.

-Morgan Stanley, Goldman did not immediately respond to Reuters' requests for comment.
+Morgan Stanley declined to comment.
+Goldman did not immediately respond to Reuters' requests for comment.

 In ZTO's pre-IPO filings to the stock exchange it said it had achieved operating profit margins of 15.4 percent and 25.1 percent in 2014 and 2015, respectively.